jonnonz1/nz-statute-book/acts/public/1989/superannuation-schemes-act-1989.md

 (e) a certificate by the trustees as to whether all the benefits required to be paid from the scheme in accordance with the terms of the trust deed have been paid:
 (f) a certificate by the trustees as to whether the market value of the assets of the scheme at the close of the financial year equalled or exceeded the total value of benefits that would have been payable had all members of the scheme ceased to be members at that date and had provision been made for the continued payment of all benefits being paid to members and other beneficiaries as at the close of the financial year:
 (g) a notification by the trustees if more than 10% of the market value of the assets of the scheme at any time during the year was invested directly or indirectly (in a way in which it was reasonable for the trustees to be aware) in any employer who is a party to the scheme or in any company or entity associated with any such employer and if so, details of all such investments held during the year:
-(h) for every scheme where an examination of the financial position and report by an actuary is required under section 15 of this Act—
-  (i) a statement as to whether the rates or amounts of contributions paid are in accordance with the recommendations contained in the most recent report of the actuary; and
+(h) for every scheme where an examination of the financial position and report by an actuary is required under section 15— (i) a statement as to whether the rates or amounts of contributions paid are in accordance with the recommendations contained in the most recent report of the actuary; and
   (ii) a summary of any such report received by the trustees since the date of the last annual report of the trustees:
 (i) a summary of any amendments to the trust deed that have been made since the date of the last annual report of the trustees:
 (j) the names of, and any changes since the last annual report in, the trustees and every administration manager, investment manager, and insurer, and of any actuaries, auditors, and solicitors of the scheme (either by reference to their own names or the names of their firms):
-(k) the name and address of the person to whom all correspondence from the members to the trustees should be sent.
+(k) the name and address of the person to whom all correspondence from the members to the trustees should be sent:
 (l) the names of, and any changes to, the directors of any corporate trustee since the last annual report:
 (m) if any of the benefits payable from the scheme are based on the investment return of scheme assets, a statement of the crediting rate or rates applied during the year:
 (n) the registration date of the most recent prospectus for the scheme if a prospectus is required by the Securities Act 1978: